nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 - IMDB_test : Testing data to estimate of the model’s performance on data that it did not see during training.

-### Started by exploring the prepared training data.
+### Started by exploring the prepared training data

 1. Opened the IMDB_train_prepared dataset.